rebehhalkoum93-cmyk/rebehhalkoum93-cmyk/README.md

 # 💫 About Me:
-I am a second-year Computer Science student at ESI Algiers (École Nationale Supérieure d’Informatique) with a strong passion for building modern digital products.
-I work on mobile and web development, focusing on creating clean, functional, and user-friendly applications.
+Second-year Computer Science student at ESI Algiers with a passion for technology and software development.
+I work on mobile and web applications, focusing on clean design and efficient full-stack solutions using tools like Flutter, JavaScript, Node.js, and Git.
+I’m currently exploring Artificial Intelligence, Machine Learning, and Cybersecurity, and I’m always open to collaborating on innovative AI and mobile development projects.

 ## 🌐 Socials: